UF Health Shands Hospital ranked one of the nation's and region's top hospitals for

 - If you take aspirin or anti-inflammatory drugs such as ibuprofen

-- If you have allergies or reactions to medications or iodine
+- If you have allergies or reactions to medicines or iodine

 During the days before the surgery: